Frequently Asked Questions

 Most modern day anesthetics are perfectly safe in sighthounds.
-The bad reputation about anesthesia in Greyhounds started in the 80s, when using short- and ultra-short acting barbiturates, that are cleared very slowly from their system; these drugs are no longer used in clinical practice.
-However, most Greyhounds metabolize sedatives and anesthetics a bit different from other dogs, and dosages may need to be adjusted accordingly.
+The bad reputation about anesthesia in greyhounds started in the 80s, when using short- and ultra-short acting barbiturates that are cleared very slowly from their system; these drugs are no longer used in clinical practice.
+However, due to low body fat and high muscle mass most greyhounds metabolize sedatives and anesthetics a bit differently from other dogs, and dosages may need to be adjusted accordingly.
 Please consult with your veterinarian about dosages.

-7. I was told that my Greyhound needs thyroid supplementation, should I do it?
+7. My greyhound was just diagnosed as hypothyroid and my vet wants to start thyroid supplementation, should I do it?

-There are numerous treatment options for dogs (and Greyhounds) with OSA.
+There are numerous treatment options for dogs (and greyhounds) with OSA.
 The standard of care is limb amputation followed by chemotherapy (4 to 6 doses, depending on the drug).
-Dogs treated by amputation alone live 3-4 months, whereas dogs treated by amputation and chemotherapy can live 14-18 months.
-Most Greyhounds undergoing chemotherapy DO NOT HAVE SIDE EFFECTS and adjust to being a “tripod” very shortly after amputation.
+Dogs treated by amputation alone live 3 to 4 months, whereas dogs treated by amputation and chemotherapy can live 14 to 18 months.
+Most greyhounds undergoing chemotherapy DO NOT HAVE SIDE EFFECTS and adjust to being a “tripod” very shortly after amputation.

 9. I keep getting donation request for the Greyhound Health and Wellness Program at Ohio State, but I thought the program was discontinued.